-The N2NS Project will pursue a rating under the IS Rating Scheme V1.2.
+The N2NS Project has received an excellent rating under the IS Rating Scheme V1.2.
 This plan relates to Dis-1 Receiving Water Quality, Lan-2 Conservation of on-site resources and Lan-3 Contamination and Remediation.
-Trans4m Rail will be aiming for a credit response Level 2 for Dis-1 and Lan 3 and Level 3 for Lan-3.
+Inland Rail will be aiming for a credit response Level 2 for Dis-1 and Lan 3 and Level 3 for Lan-3.
 ISCA benchmarks are shown in Table 13: ISCA Scorecard Receiving Water Quality Benchmarks 13.

-Table 13: ISCA Scorecard Receiving Water Quality Benchmarks
+Table 13: ISCA Scorec ard Receiving Wate r Quality Benchmarks and nooonning mate addanty bononnanto

-LEVEL 1 LEVEL 1 LEVEL 2 LEVEL 3

-¥ DIS-2 RECEIVING WATER QUALITY

-BENCHMAR Measures to minimise adverse impacts to receiving water environmental values during construction and operation have been identified and implemented.
-The requirements for Level 1 are achieved.
-AND NA
+Level 1 level 2 Level 3 DIS-2 RECEIVING WATER QUALITY BENCHMARK Measures to minimise adverse impacts to receiving water environmental values during construction and operation have been identified and implemented.
+AND The requirements for Level 1 are achieved.
+AND NA BENCH Monitoring of water discharges and receiving waters is undertaken at appropriate intervals and at times of discharge during construction.
+Monitoring and modelling of water discharges and receiving waters demonstrates no adverse impact on receiving water environmental values.
+AND